Aquib489/htmlxify/HOW_TO_USE.md

-# How to Use HTMLx - Complete Guide
+# How to Use htmlxify - Complete Guide

-This guide walks you through everything you need to know to use the HTMLx compiler effectively.
+This guide walks you through everything you need to know to use the htmlxify compiler effectively.

 ## Table of Contents